nicolasbize/ld37/readme.txt

 John
 Kadelsky

+Done with the recordings...
+That's a lot of voices...
+I need to create some mp3s, currently everything is in audacity.
+I also need some crashing sound for the door...
+Max wants to go home and I think I might need a couple of hours of sleep...
+I'll see if I can finish this off at his place before falling asleep.
+I need to get the sounds properly done, and the first part done as well...

 Time to record some sounds and voices!!

-- Door jammed
+X Door jammed
-- Cupboard open + close
+X Cupboard open + close
-- Drawer open + close
+X Drawer open + close
-- Book open + close
+X Book open + close
-- Letter open + close
+X Letter open + close
-- Faucet open + close
-- TV not working
+X TV not working
 - Door bam-bam + crash
-- Cardboard boxes
+X Cardboard boxes
+X Ropes
+X Heartbeat

-- Voices:
+X Voices:
 John/TexMurphy:
 "About 3 days ago, I received a call about a missing family.
 As one of the best P.I.s out there, those calls are not uncommon...